Uanuragdhyay/Irctc-Backend/README.md

 ---

-## ⭐ What This Project Is Demonstrates
+## ⭐ What This Project Demonstrates:

 - Great for Java OOP practice
 - Demonstrates file handling (JSON read/write)